How to Live Stream Video with Multiple Sources in 6 Steps [2022 Update]

 - Pre-recorded video content

-Any switching software or hardware platform will include a method for inserting this sort of content with minimal fuss.
+Any switching software or hardware platform has a method for inserting this sort of content with minimal fuss.
 Usually, switching to a non-camera source is as simple as hitting a button or selecting content.
-Overlaying titles, graphics or other material is straightforward, as well.
-There are lots of ways to add multiple sources to your live stream to make the content more interesting.
+Overlaying titles, graphics, or other material is straightforward, as well.
+Broadcasters can add multiple sources to the live stream to produce more captivating content.

 6 Steps for a Successful Multi-Source Live Stream